lisaeindhoven/chips-and-circuits/README.md

 `conda install --file requirements.txt`

 ## Usage
 Run "python main.py", to generate results (with the newest version installed as per requirements.txt).
-This will prompt the user for specifics on which algorithm to run and what heuristics to use.
-After the option is selected the algorithm will run and conclude with a matplotlib visualisation.
+This will prompt the user for specifics (in Dutch) on which algorithm to run and what heuristics to use.
+Dutch prompting was chosen due to the nationality of our supervisers.
+After the option is selected, the algorithm will run and conclude with a matplotlib visualisation.
 ![matplotlib visualisation](/docs/visualised_chip.png).

 ## Structure
 The repository is organised into three main folders: code, data and docs.
 The root additionally contains the main.py file, used to run the program.

 * /code: Contains all code used in this project.
-    * /algorithms: Containins the random, Dijkstra and A* algorithms.
+    * /algorithms: Contains the random, Dijkstra, A*, downhill, Manhattan and select-net algorithms.
-    * /models: Contains the gates, grid and nets classes used in to represent a chip.
+    * /models: Contains the gates, grid and nets classes used to represent a chip.
     * /visualisation: Contains the code to create a 3D matplotlib visualisation.

 * /data: Contains both the input as well as the generated output data.